-An important consequence of the above points is that the delivered angular-resolution range may be significantly narrower than that requested, especially if an extended source is being observed.
+An important consequence of the above points is that the effective angular-resolution range used to schedule the observations may be significantly narrower than that requested, especially if an extended source is being observed.
 Users should experiment with their inputs and consult the time-estimate dialogue when selecting a range of angular resolutions.